-In 1897, Henry Bacon made his first trip to Egypt and, starting in 1899, get used to spend the winters there.
-He kept correspondence with Luigi Chialiva (1841-1914) and Ferdinand Heilbuth (1826-1889).
+In 1897, Henry Bacon made his first trip to Egypt and, from 1899 on, he took up the habit of residing there in winter.
+He maintained a correspondence with Luigi Chialiva (1841-1914) and Ferdinand Heilbuth (1826-1889).

-Honoré Daumier (1808-1879) gave him his painting called “Le baiser” (The kiss).
-He then settled down in Barbizon.
-Jean-François Millet (1814-1875) gave him a young lady torso and later gave it back to his widow.
+Honoré Daumier (1808-1879) offered him his painting « The Kiss« .
+He then settled in Barbizon.
+Jean-François Millet (1814-1875) gave him a torso of a young girl which he returned to his widow.